google/zetasql/docs/data-manipulation-language.md

 WHERE SingerId = 3 AND s.Albums.title = 'Go!
 Go!
 Go!';
 ```

-**Note:** In nested queries, you cannot use `INSERT OR` statements.
+**Note:** In nested queries, you can't use `INSERT OR` statements.
 These types
-of statements don't work because arrays and other compound data types do not
+of statements don't work because arrays and other compound data types don't
 always have a primary key, so there is no applicable definition of duplicate
 rows.